Roseanne Barr Apologizes for Obama Aide ‘Joke,’ Says She’s ‘Leaving’ Twitter

 https://twitter.com/therealroseanne/status/1001353729872773121

-Barr stars in the ABC revival of her sitcom, which has been renewed for next season.
+Barr stars in the ABC revival of her sitcom, which has been renewed for another season.
 A spokesman for the network did not immediately return a request for comment.
 A spokesman for Jarrett said she had no comment.

+Barr’s tweet was met with immediate condemnation despite her apology.
+Among those speaking out was her co-star and fellow “Roseanne” executive producer Sara Gilbert.
+Gilbert called Barr’s remarks “abhorrent” and said she was “disappointed in her actions to say the least.”

+Gilbert sought to distance the show from its namesake star.
+“Roseanne,” she asserted, remains an entity “separate and apart from the opinions and words of one cast member.”
+But the backlash was clearly growing in the hours after Barr’s tweet and apology.
+“Roseanne” consulting producer Wanda Sykes, who is African-American, announced via Twiter that she would not return to the show for its second season.

 During Obama’s administration, Jarrett was one of the president’s closest advisers.
 Jarrett, an African-American, was born in Iran to American parents.

 Barr responded to criticism that her tweet was racist by writing, “Muslims r not a race.”